Restrictions on access to American territory due to the health crisis

-The US authorities recently planned to introduce a measure banning computers, tablets and any electronic device larger than a mobile phone in a cabin for flights out of Europe.
+The American authorities were planning to put in place a measure prohibiting computers, tablets and any electronic device larger than a mobile phone in the cabin for flights departing from Europe.

-This ban has already been in force since last March for flights from certain Middle Eastern countries in order to curb a terrorist “real threat”.
+This ban has already been in force since last March for flights from certain Middle Eastern countries to stem a “real threat” of terrorism.

-A total of 10 airports and 8 countries are currently involved: Turkey, Egypt, Kuwait, United Arab Emirates, Saudi Arabia, Morocco, Qatar and Jordan.
+A total of 10 airports and 8 countries are currently concerned: Turkey, Egypt, Kuwait, United Arab Emirates, Saudi Arabia, Morocco, Qatar and Jordan.

-The United Kingdom did not waste any time following this announcement since it took a similar measure concerning only 6 countries (Qatar, Morocco, the United Arab Emirates not being concerned but Lebanon is on this list).
+The United Kingdom wasted no time following this announcement since it took a similar measure concerning only 6 countries (Qatar, Morocco and the United Arab Emirates were not concerned, but Lebanon is however on this list).